-Double THA: What you need to know about bilateral hip replacements
+Double hip replacement: What you need to know about bilateral hip joint replacements

-Bilateral THA at the same time in one operation: is that possible?
+Bilateral hip replacement simultaneously in one operation: is that possible?

 Introduction

-A total hip replacement (THA) is a surgical procedure in which the natural hip joint is completely replaced by an artificial joint.
-This surgery is often performed on patients who suffer from severe osteoarthritis, rheumatoid arthritis, or other degenerative diseases of the hip joint that cause severe pain and limited mobility.
-A total hip replacement can significantly improve quality of life by reducing pain and restoring mobility.
+A total hip replacement (THR) is a surgical procedure in which the natural hip joint is completely replaced with an artificial joint.
+This surgery is often performed on patients suffering from severe osteoarthritis, rheumatoid arthritis, or other degenerative diseases of the hip joint that cause severe pain and limited mobility.
+A THR can significantly improve quality of life by reducing pain and restoring mobility.

 In some patients, both hip joints (bilateral) are severely affected.
-In such cases, bilateral hip replacement surgery can be a sensible solution.
+In such cases, a bilateral total hip replacement (THR) can be a sensible solution.
 This can be performed either in a single operation (simultaneous) or in two separate procedures (sequential).
-A bilateral THA in one operation can shorten overall recovery time and lead to an improved quality of life because both hip joints are treated at the same time.
+A bilateral THR in one operation can shorten the overall recovery time and lead to an improved quality of life, as both hip joints are treated at the same time.

-Before considering bilateral total hip replacement, extensive medical examinations must be performed.
+Before a bilateral hip replacement is considered, extensive medical examinations must be carried out.
 These include:

-- X-rays: To assess the condition of the hip joints and plan the procedure.
+- X-rays: To assess the condition of the hip joints and to plan the procedure.

-- MRI: Can provide additional detail, particularly in complex cases.
+- MRI: Can provide additional details, especially in complex cases.

-- Blood tests: To check general health and prepare for surgery.
+- Blood tests: To check general health and to prepare for surgery.

-- EKG and cardiac tests: To ensure the patient's heart is strong enough for surgery.
+- ECG and cardiac examinations: To ensure that the patient's heart is strong enough for the operation.

 Preoperative planning

-Preoperative planning is crucial for the success of the operation.
-This includes selecting the correct prosthesis types and sizes as well as determining the surgical approach.
-In many cases, a minimally invasive approach is preferred to shorten healing time and minimize the risk of complications.
-Preoperative planning steps include:
+Preoperative planning is crucial for the success of the surgery.
+This includes selecting the correct prosthesis types and sizes, as well as determining the surgical approach.
+In many cases, a minimally invasive approach is preferred to shorten recovery time and minimize the risk of complications.
+The steps of preoperative planning include:

-- Prosthesis Selection: There are several types of hip prostheses, including cemented and cementless prostheses.
-The selection depends on various factors, including the patient's age, bone density and general health.
+- Prosthesis selection: There are various types of hip prostheses, including cemented and cementless prostheses.
+The selection depends on several factors, including the patient's age, bone density, and overall health.

-- Planning the Surgical Approach: The surgical approach may vary from patient to patient.
-The minimally invasive approach has the advantage of injuring less tissue, which can shorten recovery time.
+- Planning the surgical approach: The surgical approach can vary from patient to patient.
+The minimally invasive approach has the advantage of damaging less tissue, which can shorten the recovery time.

 - Patient education: The patient must be fully informed about the procedure, the risks, the benefits and the postoperative course.